KissConsult/Apache-Airflow/README.md

   * Enter your payment information, click Next, and submit your information
 * Choose **classic** or **VPC**, read the [docs] and choose the most suitable type for yourself
  ![VPC](/infra-select.png)
-* Now choose your location settings, for more information please visit [Locations]
+* Please decide on your deployment's location parameters , for more information please visit [Locations]
   * Choose **Geography** (continent)
 ![continent](/location-geo.png)
-  * Choose **Single** or **Multizone**, in single zone your data is only kept in on datacenter, on the other hand with Multizone it is distributed to multiple zones, thus  safer in an unforseen zone failure
+  * Choose **Single** or **Multizone**, in single zone your data is only kept in one datacenter, with Multizone your data is kept on multiple sites for more security
 ![avail](/location-avail.png)
   * Choose a **Worker Zone** if using Single zones or **Metro** if Multizone
  ![worker](/location-worker.png)
     * If you wish to use Multizone please set up your account with [VRF] or [enable Vlan spanning]
-    * If at your current location selection, there is no available Virtual LAN, a new Vlan will be created for you
+    * At your current location selection, it is possible there is no Virtual LAN  currently available, then a new Vlan will be created for you

 * Choose a **Worker node setup** or use the preselected one, set **Worker node amount per zone**
 ![worker-pool](/worker-pool.png)
 * Choose **Master Service Endpoint**, In VRF-enabled accounts, you can choose private-only to make your master accessible on the private network or via VPN tunnel.
 Choose public-only to make your master publicly accessible.
 When you have a VRF-enabled account, your cluster is set up by default to use both private and public endpoints.
 For more information visit [endpoints].
 ![endpoints](/endpoints.png)
 * Give cluster a **name**